 Developing a Routine Helps with Anxiety

 We began this discussion by noting that, humans are creatures of habit.
 Humans like consistency and a routine gives us just that.
-By having a routine scheduled out, we can plan ahead for what is to come and have less surprises in our days and weeks.
-By doing the same things at the same time each day, it is possible to develop a since of normalcy and comfort in the pattern that is developed.
+By having a routine scheduled out, we can plan ahead for what is to come and have fewer surprises in our days and weeks.
+By doing the same things at the same time each day, it is possible to develop a sense of normalcy and comfort in the pattern that is developed.

 How to Develop a Routine